Why (and How) to Analyze Website Traffic: A Beginners Guide10 min read

-Website analysis provides you with multiple levels of data about your users’ habits and trends.
-You can learn:
+Website analysis provides you with data about your users’ habits and trends.

-- What other sites and search engines are sending traffic your way.
+- What other sites and search engines are sending traffic to you.

 - What keywords bring in the most visitors.